 “Lone Eagles” nest in the West

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday September 15, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, September 15, 1992

 “Lone Eagles” is our name for a growing group of freelance professionals who are abandoning life in large cities and their positions in the 9-to-5 world (usually in large corporations) to move back to small town America or an adjacent rural area.